mattjax16/CS337-Operating-Systems/Projects/Proj4/readme.md

 <img src="https://github.com/mattjax16/CS337-Operating-Systems/blob/69660b9a801478db0894781514ad7cf0788c2afb/Projects/Proj4/Pics/usersInfo.png" alt="usersInfo" style="height: 150; width: 700px;"/>

-Here we can see I created adefault users that has a username of admin, a password of pass1, its user id is 0, and its home file path is `/home/admin`.
+Here we can see I created a default user that has a username of admin, a password of pass1, its user id is 0, and its home file path is `/home/admin`.